apushpar/imageGrab/README.md

 #imageGrab

-A chrome extension to bul download images from the visited website.
+A chrome extension to bulk download images from the visited website.